keploy/samples-java/spring-petclinic/README.md

 ## Introduction

-This is a petclinic website where you can record testcases and mocks by interacting with the UI, and then test them using Keploy.
+This is a petclinic app where you can record testcases and mocks by interacting with the UI, and then test them using Keploy.
 This project has two parts - the frontend and backend, since Keploy is a backend testing platform, we need to start the backend part of the project using Keploy and run the frontend as it is.